Do I need planning permission?

 Certain minor works or uses do not require planning permission from us and may be carried out as ‘permitted development’.

-The specific rules for permitted development are set out in the Planning (General Permitted Development) Order (Northern Ireland) 2015 (opens in a new window).
+The specific rules for permitted development are set out in the Planning (General Permitted Development) Order (Northern Ireland) 2015 (link opens in a new window).
 This includes certain proposals within the curtilage of a dwelling house, some changes of use and other minor operations.

 You can find further advice on when planning permission is required on the Planning Portal (opens in a new window).